donalharrison/no1_system/docs/characters/character creation.md

 ### Choose (or Roll) Trait Array

-Players choose from (or roll if you're not a coward) the following arrays to apply to their characters' starting Trait scores.
+Players choose from (or roll if you're not a coward 1d6 to select one of the arrays below) the following arrays to apply to their characters' starting Trait scores.
 The scores can be applied to the Traits in any order the player wishes.

 **1:** 4 - 2 - 1 - 0 - 0